jakebrownscombe/positionR/README.md

 ## Quick Start:
-The vignettes folder has a range of R worksheets providing example code for getting started using the package, the straight .R worksheets (e.g., Array_Design_Simulation.R) provide example workflows.
+The vignettes folder has a range of R worksheets providing example code for getting started using the package, the .R worksheets (e.g., Array_Design_Simulation.R) provide example workflows.
 The package is designed to allow for integration of user data throughout (e.g., using an existing receiver array, a real world detection range model, and real animal detection data).
+The WADE_Field_App.R worksheet provides key functions for applying positioning to real telemetry data.

 ## Core Function Categories